laere/spotify-app/README.md

 <h1>Things to do:</h1>

-Add local storage for user searches.
+Add local storage for user searches. **DONE**

-Possibly add OAUTH, and other features.
+Add OAUTH, and other features.

-When a use enters an improper name, update state back to default.
+Find a better way to do multiple API calls.

+Add styling. **DONE**

-Add styling.
+Add better styling.